idcrook/SR_Foundations_DS_Fall_2015/capstone/FinalDraft.md

 ### *What other data could be good to have?*

 Something that seemed missing in the datasets were borrower total assets and total liabilities.
-It would have been interesting to see those variables in the dataset, especially since all loan applications the author is familiar required that data.
+It would have been interesting to see those variables in the dataset, especially since any loan application the author is familiar with required those data.